shivamkumar24/SugarCosmetics.com-Clone/README.md

 Skills: HTML, CSS, JS

 About: This website is clone of https://in.sugarcosmetics.com that is created by me during the construct week of UNIT-02 of Masai Course.
-I am using HTML, CSS, JS during this website building.
+I have used HTML, CSS, JS during this website building.